 WCIL: If you had to look for a job there, what was the experience like?

 Jaime: It has been extremely challenging and difficult to find a job where English was only needed/required unless you were in a technical role.
-I had met with many recruiters but unfortunately many roles (my background was in marketing which was mainly customer facing) required you to know French, Dutch and English so the process has been very frustrating.
+I had met with many recruiters but unfortunately, many roles (my background was in marketing which was mainly customer-facing) required you to know French, Dutch and English.
+Because of this, the process has been very frustrating.
 Having said this, it was still a good exercise to go on interviews.

 Jaime: My day-to-day involves getting my son ready for school (children start going to kindergarten at 2.5 years old in Belgium!), making his lunch, and walking 1km to his school.
 On the way back, I would do my food shopping at various supermarkets.
-Unfortunately we have a mini-bar fridge which means that I have to go grocery shopping every 2-3 days in a week.
+Unfortunately, we have a mini-bar fridge.
+This means that I have to go grocery shopping every 2-3 days in a week.
 Once home, I do household chores or learn Dutch on my own.
-Sometimes I may meet other expat moms in the area for a get together and before you know it, it's time to pick up my son from school and then we'd go home and I start preparing dinner.
+Sometimes I may meet other Expat moms in the area for a get-together and before you know it, it’s time to pick up my son from school and then we’d go home and I start preparing dinner.

 WCIL: What was your experience like with the locals?

 Jaime: It has been great!
-The town we live in is a university town with many international students so even though my Dutch is nowhere near proficient, I get by and many times, the locals speak to me in English as they want to practice their English.
+The town we live in is a university town with many international students so even though my Dutch is nowhere near proficient, I get by.
+Also, many times, the locals speak to me in English as they want to practice their English.

 WCIL: Did you or have you been homesick and if so, how did you manage it?

 Jaime: Definitely!
-With the internet nowadays, it's so much easier to access news from our home country and to have Skype dates with friends and family.
-Also, whenever I do get homesick I think about all that we have done and seen since our time in Belgium and it makes me feel better as I know the opportunity to live in Belgium/Europe is a once in a lifetime opportunity.
+With the internet nowadays, it’s so much easier to access news from our home country.
+It also makes it easy to have Skype dates with friends and family.
+Also, whenever I do get homesick I think about all that we have done and seen since our time in Belgium.
+Certainly, it makes me feel better as I know the opportunity to live in Belgium/Europe is a once in a lifetime opportunity.

 WCIL: What have you learned about yourself in this new life?

-Jaime: That one can be resilient, adapt to change and that you just have to put yourself out there even though it may be out of your comfort zone.
+Jaime: That one can be resilient, adapt to change.
+Mainly, that you just have to put yourself out there even though it may be out of your comfort zone.

 WCIL: Is there anything else you’d like to share about your experience?

 Jaime: It has been an amazing experience so far and having moved to two different countries with two different cultures, ways of life and even languages, you learn to appreciate what you left behind.
-Each of my moves were at different times in my life so each move brought different experiences (I was childless when I moved to London and had a toddler when I moved to Belgium) but I embraced them both and do not regret anything.
+Each of my moves was at different times in my life.
+So, each move brought different experiences.
+I was childless when I moved to London and had a toddler when I moved to Belgium.
+I embraced them both and do not regret anything.
 If there was any regret, I considered it a learning experience.

 WCIL: What would you say to anyone considering an international move?

 Jaime: Do your due diligence with regards to visas so you can see how you can live/work in a country.
 Research the job market and get in touch with recruiters beforehand.
-Update your profile on Linkedin and if you don't have an account, open one as many of the recruiter calls I received were through LinkedIn.
-If you are moving to a country where English may not be the working language, enroll in a language course so that you can at least learn the basics (for example: greetings, numbers, how to order food at a restaurant, names of vegetables, fruits, how to ask the time, for directions, etc), and even if you are unsure about the move, take a leap of faith and just go for it.
-If it doesn't work out, you have tried otherwise you'd always be wondering 'what if'.
+Update your profile on Linkedin.
+Importantly, if you don’t have an account, open one as many of the recruiter calls I received were through LinkedIn.
+If you are moving to a country where English may not be the working language, enroll in a language course so that you can at least learn the basics (for example greetings, numbers, how to order food at a restaurant, names of vegetables, fruits, how to ask the time, for directions, etc).
+Finally, even if you are unsure about the move, take a leap of faith and just go for it.
+If it doesn’t work out, you have tried otherwise you’d always be wondering ‘what if’.